 In this article, you can read our advice for:

 Since we have been reading a lot of similar coronavirus wedding questions from users, we thought it would be good to compile our answers/advice in one place so you can refer back to them as this situation unfolds.
 States are beginning to slowly reopen depending on their testing data, however this is looking different for each city and county. this is looking.
+(See our breakdown of the latest gathering guidelines by state.
 The CDC now also recommends “wearing cloth face coverings in public settings where other social distancing measures are difficult to maintain (e.g., grocery stores and pharmacies), and it’s unclear for how long social distancing measures will need to be enforced.

 When it comes to love and coronavirus wedding planning, there are certain guidelines we think are helpful to always remember as well: